-Total Credit Allocation for the Program 52/55/57 Total Ground Allocation for the Fregram 02/00/01
+Total Credit Allocation for the Program: 50 / 59

-\ 3 credits of a supplemental course for Direct-Entry Midwifery Track.
-This course, or its equivalent, is required only of direct entry students.
-The credits for this course are undergraduate level credits and are not included in the number required for the Advanced Certificate or Master's Degree.

-A 1-3 credit independent study (NRMW 5700) may be taken as an elective in any semester(s) with faculty permission.
-Credits for these courses are not included in the number required for the Advanced Certificate or Master's Degree.

-##This elective must be taken for all 3 semesters.
+- 3 credits of supplemental course for Direct-Entry Midwifery Track (required for state licensure).
+This course, or equivalent, is required only of direct entry students.
+The credits for this course are undergraduate level credits and are not included in the number required for the Advanced Certificate or Master's Degree. - IMS 1 & IMS 2 will no longer be required as of the 2019-2020 academic year. - Either Health Care Policy and Community Assessment, NRMW 5403, or International Women's Health Care Policy, NRMW 5302, satisfies the requirements for the MS degree in Midwifery. - # A 1-3 credit independent study (NRMW 5700) may be taken as an elective in either or both of the first two summer semesters with faculty permission.
+Credits for these courses are not included in the number required for the Advanced Certificate or Master's Degree. - ##This elective must be taken for all 3 semesters.
 It involves following one family planning a home birth through all prenatal visits, observing the birth, and following the family up to 6 weeks of the postpartum period.
 It must be taken for 3 semesters unless the family opts out of care or has transferred to the hospital.
-Credits for these courses are not included in the number required for the Advanced Certificate or Master's Degree.

-+ Courses in the MS in Midwifery Completion program.
+Credits for these courses are not included in the number required for the Advanced Certificate or Master's Degree. - + Courses in the MS in Midwifery Completion program.

-\\ Either Health Care Policy and Community Assessment, NRMW 5403, or International Women's Health Care Policy, NRMW 5302, satisfies the requirements for the MS degree in Midwifery.
-This course is taken in the summer of the first or second year of the program.

-Advanced Certificate Program of Study - 5 Semesters
+Advanced Certificate Program of Study - 5 Semester Option